For Teams

 • Prefer workflows owned by one buyer or one small team.

-• Favor ideas where the founder can talk to users quickly.
+• Favor ideas where the builder can talk to users quickly.

 • Look for pains that are narrow enough to solve with a clear first feature set.